 Advocacy.
 The LLS Office of Public Policy (OPP) engages volunteers in advocating for policies and laws that encourage the development of new treatments and improve access to quality medical care.
-For more information, please
+Please call or visit our website for more information.

-- O Call: (800) 955-4572 - Visit: www.LLS.org/advocacy
+Visit: www.LLS.org/advocacy